This section of Ch. 1 will cover the following topics:

 - Blue underlined text is a link to outside materials.
-Click on it to view the materials.
+Click on it to view the material.

 - text with a dotted underline is a link to a brief definition of the word.
 Click on it to view the definition.
-(If you print a PDF of this book, the full will be at the end.)
+(If you print this book, the full will be at the end.)

-- Purple boxes contain graphic materials.
-Click on the camera icon to view a PowerPoint presentation or video.
-In some cases, a link will take you to a graphic.
+- Purple boxes contain graphics.
+Click on the camera icon to view a PowerPoint presentation, video, or image.

 You can continue to read this text online throughout the term or you can download a PDF to your desktop for easy access.
-You can also print out a paper copy to .
+You can also print out a paper copy to read and .

 College vs. High School

 In college, expectations change from what you may have experienced in high school.
 The quantity and quality of work increases.
-This table some major differences between high school and college assignments.
+The table below some major differences between high school and college assignments.

 |Teachers may set aside class time for reading and reviewing material.||You are expected to come to class with a basic understanding of material.|